What Can Go Wrong with Home Heating Systems in Melbourne

 The problem of indoor pollution can be avoided by ensuring there is sufficient ventilation in the room by either vents or an open window, and making sure vents are not blocked by objects or debris.

 In a ducted gas system, problems may occur if there is a build-up of dust, pet dander or fluff in the vents and duct work.
 This can be remedied by unscrewing the vents and cleaning them with a cloth and water, and also by wiping the duct entrances with a damp cloth.
-For damaged ducts, however, it’s best to call a technician rather than trying to do the repairs yourself on your gas ducted heating in Melbourne.
+For damaged ducts, however, it’s best to call a technician rather than trying to do the repairs yourself on your gas ducted heating.

 If you have a gas heater that makes a banging sound when ignited, or that is hot to touch or shows signs of heat damage, you should switch it off completely and call your technician.